alejandroalffer/alastria-node-t/README.md

 | 21000| TCP/UDP | Geth process application port (inbound and outbound for ethereum traffic) |
 | 53 | TCP/UDP | Access to external Internet based resolvers |

-`tcp/21000` port its mandatory, as is the common standar for the Red-T network
+`tcp/21000` and `udp/21000`port are mandatory, as is the common standard for the Red-T network.
 ## System ports (OUTPUT)

 We strongly advise not to filter outgoing ports.
 If necessary, these are the destinations